jessicaagarwal/e-commerce-application-follow-along/README.md

 Implemented online payment using PayPal API using the client key you created earlier.
 Downloaded NPM package called react-paypal-js that will provide an component called PayPalScriptProvider which will display online payment methods like credit or debit card etc..,

+# Milestone 31: Redux for Global State Management
+In this milestone, I implemented Redux for global state management.
+I set up a Redux store to manage application-wide states efficiently.

+✅ Store Setup – Configured Redux store using @reduxjs/toolkit.

+✅ Slices & Reducers – Created slices to manage state updates.

+✅ Provider Integration – Wrapped the app with Provider to enable global access.

+✅ Dispatch & Select – Used useDispatch and useSelector for state manipulation.

+This implementation improves state consistency and makes data flow more manageable across components.